morningspace/lab-k8s-playground/docs/APIC-Quick-Guide.md

 $ launch apic::portforward
 ```

-You can also add the host IP and hostname mapping into `/etc/hosts` on your local machine so that you can access apic UI in web browser. e.g.:
+You can also add the host IP and hostname mapping into `/etc/hosts` on your local machine so that you can access apic UI from web browser. e.g.:
 ```shell
 $ cat /etc/hosts
 ...
 <your_host_ip>   cm.morningspace.com gwd.morningspace.com gw.morningspace.com padmin.morningspace.com portal.morningspace.com ac.morningspace.com apim.morningspace.com api.morningspace.com
 ```

-## Appendix: Customize apic configuration
+## Appendix: Customize apic settings

-All apic configuration files can be found at `$LAB_HOME/install/targets/apic`.
+All apic settings files can be found at `$LAB_HOME/install/targets/apic`.
 It includes a few `pv-*.yml` files used to create the persistence volumes before you launch apic, and `settings.sh` to configure apic hostnames and required memory or volume size.

 When finish the customization, you can run below command to review the changes:
 ```shell